• Skip to primary navigation

 What are the symptoms of an inguinal hernia?

 The symptoms of an inguinal hernia can vary depending on where the hernia is located.
-However, the most common symptom is groin pain that is severe when pressing on the hernia.
+However, the most common symptom is groin pain which is severe when pressing on the hernia.
 Other symptoms may include fever, swelling, and redness in the groin area.

 Why does a tennis player get a hernia?